-Specialty: Music Therapist, Pediatrics Education/Training: BA, Music Therapy Certification: MT-BC: Music Therapist, Board Certified Year of Certification: 2004 Years at MGHCC: Since 2013
+Specialty: Music Therapist, Pediatrics Education/Training: BA, Music Therapy Certifications: Board Certified Music Therapist Year of Certification: 2004 Years at MGHCC: Since 2013

-Favorite part of your job: My favorite part of my job is connecting with a child or an adult during a time when they needed it most, bringing a bit of happiness or joy into a difficult situation.
+What is your favorite part of your job?
+My favorite part of my job is connecting with a child or an adult during a time when they needed it most, bringing a bit of happiness or joy into a difficult situation.

-What you’d like to tell patients/family members about integrative therapies/your specialty: Music therapy is for all ages from infant to adult.
+What would you like to tell patients and their families about integrative therapies and your specialty?
+Music therapy is for all ages from infant to adult.
 If you love listening to music, then you can love to play it too.
 Music therapy isn’t the “scary music teacher” forcing you to practice for hours.
 Music is the opportunity to make a new friend while singing together, to surprise yourself on an instrument you’ve never played before, or to express yourself through a song.
 It’s the job of the music therapist to make playing music a fun and enjoyable process, regardless of any experience.
-Music therapists carefully adapt, teach, and create music so that anyone can engage and benefit from it’s intrinsic expressive, communicative, and healing properties.
+Music therapists carefully adapt, teach, and create music so that anyone can engage and benefit from its intrinsic expressive, communicative, and healing properties.